Israel is pausing operations in some parts of Gaza amid mounting horror over starvation. Will it be enough?

 What has Israel announced?

-The pause began Sunday and will last ten hours, from 10am to 8pm local time.
+The pause began Sunday and will last 10 hours, from 10 a.m. to 8 p.m. local time.
 It will continue every day “until further notice,” the military said.

 An important aspect of the Israeli announcement is that designated “secure routes” will be established from 6 a.m. to 11 p.m. local time, to enable UN and humanitarian organization convoys to safely distribute food and medicine.
 Hundreds of trucks have been looted in recent months, often by desperate people but sometimes by criminal gangs, and getting aid safely to warehouses in Gaza will be a major challenge.

 Israel carried out an airdrop of aid into Gaza on Saturday night, having previously announced it would permit foreign countries to carry out operations.
-Jordan and the UAE carried out one on Sunday.
+On Sunday, Israel, Jordan, and the United Arab Emirates airdropped 28 aid packages.

-The IDF said it had also connected the power line from Israel to the desalination plant in Gaza, which would supply about 20,000 cubic meters of water per day – 10 times the current amount.
+The Israel Defense Forces (IDF) said it had also connected the power line from Israel to the desalination plant in Gaza, which would supply about 20,000 cubic meters of water per day – 10 times the current amount.

 How quickly could things improve?